 Many believers understand the need for church music and have a good idea as to how they will implement it in their new congregation.
 Still others, however, formed their group centering on doctrinal reasons and 'making a joyful noise to the Lord' may be the furthest thing from their minds.
 Any plan to start a new congregation should make praising the Eternal an integral part of service.

 A worship team with a choir and instruments is the best.
-Make the most of whatever talent you have - do not try to imitate some other group.
-Accept imperfect musicians as long as the overall effect is enjoyable for most people - they do get better over time.
+Make the most of whatever talent you have and do not try to imitate some other group.
+Accept imperfect musicians as long as the overall effect is enjoyable for most people.

 Lacking a choir or band, a piano accompanist is probably the most flexible.
 Finding a piano is not the problem it once was.
-Electronic pianos that sound and feel much like the real thing are in music stores at a reasonable price.
-The smaller keyboards may need an external amplifier - a portable home stereo can work.
+Electronic pianos that sound and feel much like the real thing are in stores at a reasonable price.
+The smaller keyboards may need an external amplifier (a portable home stereo can work).
 If your congregation does not have a piano player, most songs can be played by someone with a guitar, accordion, or auto-harp.

 Encourage everyone to get involved in music and praise.
 Those who can play instruments should be encouraged to do so.
 Since no instruments are specifically condemned in the Bible, we conclude that we may use any of them.
 If someone sings or plays an instrument poorly, do not shut them out, but every few months or so encourage them to do something that they have learned well.

 Anyone can buy or borrow pre-recorded songs, listen to it, and bring the best to play during the church music section of services.
 Part of the listening job is to listen for words that have an acceptable message.
 Accept a wide variety of styles.
 While some styles may be too devoted to destruction and negativism to be useful in a service, most popular styles can be used for positive, uplifting praise.